 This need to master and maintain supplies and equipment for two or more crafts might also explain the lower reported net incomes for mixed media artists.

-Use these statistics as one piece of the puzzle when deciding on the direction of your craft business, but also choose to make items that are clearly well made and require a certain level of skill and proficiency.
+You should also choose to make items that are clearly well made and require a certain level of skill and proficiency.
 Develop your own look and identity and consider focusing on a specific niche that differentiates your products from others.

 Hook Me With Quality